 The transit time of C is only a few years to decades in most soils, which implies that promoting the addition of new C inputs to soils would only contribute to climate change mitigation in the short term (years to decades).
 Carbon sequestration at longer timescales is only possible in slow cycling systems such as tundra and boreal forest soils, but primary production is relatively low in these regions.

-Although soils store large quantities of C in the subsoil and this carbon is hundreds to thousands of years old, our review suggest that the new carbon the enters the soil is cycled quickly by the activity of microorganisms with relatively fast transit times.
+Although soils store large quantities of C in the subsoil and this carbon is hundreds to thousands of years old, our review suggest that the new carbon inputs are cycled quickly by the activity of microorganisms with relatively fast transit times.
 Therefore, promoting new C inputs to subsoil may not have a significant contribution to climate change mitigation as it could be inferred from carbon stocks and ages in the subsoil alone.
 Conservation of existing soil C stocks seems to be a more relevant and important aspect because the timescales required to form existing soil C stocks were on the order of centuries to millenia and there are important risks that through land use change, or non-sustainable agricultural practices, important portions of these existing stocks may be lost quickly.

+Some discussion on future research direction?

+Interactions between carbon pools (e.g., priming effect) is important as vertical transport redistributes carbon along the soil profile with different decomposability, which should be considered in future model development.
+If considering such interactions, the importance of vertical transport would need to be revised.

+Other vertical gradients may be also important for controlling the soil carbon profile such as O2 gradients,…

+Under global change, carbon inputs to soil in terms of both quality and quantity would change.
+Depending on whether subsoil carbon decomposition is limited by substrate availability or quality, subsoil carbon may become a significant source of atmospheric CO2.
+A series of studies have demonstrated that fresh carbon input in subsoil significant promotes old soil carbon decomposition.
+This suggests that subsoil carbon decomposition would be limited energy availability.
+As root-derived carbon inputs are general energy-rich, it will relax energy limitation of subsoil carbon decomposition.

 Acknowledgements

 CAS would like to acknowledge financial support provided by the Faculty of Forest Sciences at the Swedish University of Agricultural Sciences, and the Max Planck Society.